colaberry/trust-before-intelligence-book/manuscript/chapter_11_technology_selection_guide_v1_2.md

 - **≥51/66 (77%+)**: Highly Recommended ✅ — Strong on both pillars, proceed with confidence
 - **45-50/66 (68-76%)**: Recommended with Caveats 🟡 — Acceptable but monitor specific gaps
 - **<45/66 (<68%)**: Not Recommended ❌ — Too many gaps, find alternatives

 ---

+**🔍 CHECKPOINT: What We've Covered So Far**

+✅ Your INPACT™ score from Chapter 9 determines which layers need attention
+✅ Three-Pillar Vendor Test: INPACT™ (30 pts) + GOALS™ (30 pts) + Trust (6 pts) = 66 max
+✅ Score ≥51/66 means proceed with confidence; <45/66 means find alternatives
+⭐️ **Next:** When to build, buy, or partner for each component

+**Reading Time Remaining:** ~25 minutes

+**Your Framework Quick Check:** Which of your layers scored lowest in Chapter 9?
+That's where vendor selection matters most.

+---